-Yesterday I had the privilege to speak on one of the side stages at the WeAreDevelopers conference, which is the largest developers conference in Europe.
+Yesterday I had the privilege of speaking on one of the side stages of the WeAreDevelopers conference, the largest development conference in Europe.

-I want to thank my boss for giving me the chance and trusting me enough to replace him as a speaker at this conference and I also want to thank my fellow colleagues who supported me before, during and after the talk.
+I would like to take this opportunity to thank my boss for giving me the chance and trusting me enough to replace him as speaker at this conference, and I would also like to thank my colleagues who supported me before, during and after the presentation.

 Although, as an introvert, there are not many things I hate more than speaking in front of hundreds of people, it was an opportunity I had to take.